pentagridsec/riskless-pain/README.rst

 Running with your local Python
 ==============================

-In order to install the software into a virtual Python environpent, just run:
+In order to install the software into a virtual Python environment, just run:

 ::